nk53/dht/readme.md

 ```

 The DHT project uses Python version 3.6, which is not the default version
 of Python on Centos 6.8.
-Instead, a virtual environment has been created
+Instead, a virtual environment is created where
-where Python 3.6 is the default version of Python.
+Python 3.6 is the default version of Python.

-Once you've done the above, you can activate the virtual environment by
+Once you've ran the above commands, you can activate the virtual
-using the following command (alias) from the home directory:
+environment by using the following command (alias) from the home directory:
 ```
     $ dht
 ```
-This will also automatically place you in the DHT main projet directory
+This will also automatically place you in the DHT main project directory
 located at ~/dht

 If you don't want to activate a virtual environment, you can also access